 At the top of the report, you’ll see an overview of the queried domain's total backlinks.
-Click on the number of referring domains, referring IPs, or Backlink types or Link Attributes to jump to a deeper report or filtered report.
+Click on the number of referring domains, referring IPs, Backlink types, or Link Attributes to jump to a deeper report or filtered report.

 With every backlink in our database, you can evaluate the following:

 - Authority Score - our proprietary metric used to measure the overall quality of URL and influence on SEO.